Wait, How Exactly Does pH Activated Makeup Work?

 Advertisement

 Much like everything else in makeup, it’s dye!
 Your skin is reacting to dye.
-Some dyes can be colorless, weak acids that turn into colored pigments when applied on the skin.
+Some dyes can be colourless, weak acids that turn into coloured pigments when applied on the skin.
 They react differently at different pH levels.
-“These dyes are able to act like pH indicators, meaning the color is unique to you,” explains Winky Lux CEO Natalie Mackey.
+“These dyes are able to act like pH indicators, meaning the colour is unique to you,” explains Winky Lux CEO Natalie Mackey.
 Mackey says that the ‘indicator’, or dye, is responding to the specific pH of your own lips, and that’s what determines the shade it becomes — typically pink or coral.

 It works in the same way a mood ring does.
 Essentially, the makeup is 'activated' upon application, and depending on the unique pH of your skin at the moment of application (pH changes throughout the day) it’ll develop differently.
-If you’ve ever had a color-changing blush that was a different shade yesterday than today, that's the reason.
-It's science and I’m really living in my Ms. Frizzle fantasy right now.
+If you’ve ever had a colour-changing blush that was a different shade yesterday than today, that's the reason.
+It's science.

 And here's a bonus fact from Youthforia founder Fiona Co Chan: “It's also the reason why our BYO Blush will look different on the cheeks than on the lips.
 Saliva, which is on your lips, has a higher pH than the skin on your cheeks.”